byui-cse/itm300-course/source/module-08/project-lab.md

 ## Add the filter

 * Go to the VehicleStatus SNS Dashboard and click on Subscriptions in the left hand panel.
-* Click on the subscriptions and look for the AllVehicleUpdatesQueue under the endpoint.
+* Click on the subscriptions and look for the VehicleCompletedQueue under the endpoint.
 You may need to look at both to find the correct subscription.
 * Click Edit
 * Open the Subscription filter policy
 * Choose the option for message attributes